kostas156/My_Thesis-K8s-Chaos-Engineering/README.md

 kubectl apply -f chaos-experiments/network-delay.yaml
 ```

-# 🔮 Future Directions
-This research establishes a foundational framework for cloud-native resilience testing that can be extended into several high-impact domains:

-### 1. eBPF Integration (Cilium/Pixie):
-Leveraging Extended Berkeley Packet Filters to monitor low-level TCP queue residence times directly within the Linux kernel.
-This enables deep observability into packet-level congestion during network chaos events, providing microsecond-level accuracy without introducing application or sidecar performance overhead.

-### 2. Security Chaos Engineering:
-Expanding the fault injection scope to security boundaries.
-This includes the runtime execution of automated failure states targeting cluster access controls, such as dynamically stripping RBAC permissions or injecting unauthenticated rogue pods, to evaluate real-time threat containment and defensive alerting thresholds.

-### 3. AI/ML for Chaos Automation:
-Introducing machine learning models to analyze multi-dimensional Prometheus metrics streams.
-This allows the system to dynamically compute a moving baseline for the cluster's steady state and automatically adjust the fault injection blast radius depending on active traffic anomalies.

-### 4. Resilience in StatefulSets:
-Deepening validation cycles inside persistent storage layers.
-Future research will subject managed databases within Kubernetes to volatile stateful disruptions, measuring the exact convergence and consensus recovery rates of protocols like Raft inside etcd under severe multi-node partitions.

 # 📄 License
 The source code, automation scripts, and deployment manifests in this repository are licensed under the Apache License 2.0.